 Michael began shaping surfboards in New Smyrna Beach, Florida in 1989.
 He has continued building boards in the US Virgin Islands (on the islands of St. John and St. Thomas); in Hawaii (on the island of Kauai); and in urban Seattle, Washington, in the beautiful Pacific Northwest that he now calls home.

 While living on Kauai, Michael had the great fortune to hone his shaping skills under the mentorship of the legendary master shaper, Bill Hamilton.
 Bill had a

 Michael continued his shaping career by working for Dave Implom of Imua Fiberglass.
 There, he finished boards for Dick Brewer, Terry Chung, Mark Angel, Robin Meir, Mark "Papa Sau" Sausen, and so many more great shapers.

 Now living and surfing in the Pacific Northwest, Michael continues building all types of surfboards with all types of materials: polyurethane foam, EPS Styrofoam, and wood.

-Michael has developed and refined his shapes by testing them around the world, in many different environments and conditions: Indonesia, Australia, New Zealand, Spain, Barbados, Costa Rica, Puerto Rico, Panama, the US & British Virgin Islands, Mexico, Canada, and across the States including Hawaii, Florida, North Carolina, California, Oregon, and Washington State.
+Michael has developed and refined his shapes by testing them around the world, in many different environments and conditions: Indonesia, Australia, New Zealand, Norway, Spain, Barbados, Costa Rica, Puerto Rico, Panama, the British & US Virgin Islands, Mexico,

 Soule surfboards have traveled around the globe, found homes in many corners of the oceans, been hung on walls as works of art, and even used as a bar menu.